Shaping the future of online learning with more than 100 years’ experience in educational innovation

 DEPD at a glance

-Professional Certificate in Online Education: Apply proven strategies to produce online learning applications with emphasis in instruction or instructional design.
+Professional Certificate in Online Education: Apply proven strategies to produce online learning applications with emphasis in instruction and instructional design.
 Details»

 K12 Certificate in Online Teaching: Achieve your professional goals with maximum convenience, flexibility, affordability.
 Details»

-Annual conference: For 30 years, the premier event gathering resources, research, and best practices from around the world relevant to the design and delivery of distance education/training.
+Annual Conference on Distance Teaching & Learning: For 30 years, the premier event gathering resources, research, and best practices relevant to distance education/training.
 Details»

 Experienced, expert staff: Renowned academics, expert technologists, and experienced support staff know how to deliver world-class content and learning experiences.
 Details»